JackalLabs/storage-outpost/README.md

 [Storage Outpost Topology Diagram](https://www.figma.com/community/file/1335344086198579221/storage-outpost-right-to-left)

+A filetree msg has been successfully sent from wasmd to canined in the e2e environment.

-Complete road map to mainnet and Dapp integration documentation incoming.
+A Complete road map to mainnet and Dapp integration documentation incoming soon.

 ## Contributors